LightwaveLibrary/koha-plugin-CraftMyPDF-plugin/README.md

 Yes.
 You can get started on free plans with the above mentioned sites.
 Of course with anything, if you want to use any of these services heavily, you will need to upgrade to a basic service plan.
 CraftMyPDF has a free tier that allows up to 3 report templates and 50 executions per month.
 This will be more than enough for providing state or board members, complex annual reports, as an example.

 # LET'S GET STARTED
-In these examples, I will be using Make.com and craftmypdf.com for these illustrated steps.

 # Step 1
 Create a free account on https://craftmypdf.com